First country of asylum

 Nikola Kovačević

-The Asylum Act stipulates that the first country of asylum is the country in which the applicant has been granted refugee status and they is still able to avail him or herself of that protection, or in which the applicant enjoys effective protection, including the guarantees arising from the non-refoulement principle.[1]
+The Asylum Act stipulates that the first country of asylum is the country in which the applicant has been granted refugee status and where the applicant is still able to avail him or herself of that protection, or in which the applicant enjoys effective protection, including the guarantees arising from the non-refoulement principle.[1]

 The applicant is entitled to challenge the application of the concept of first country of asylum in relation to their specific circumstances.[2]